Current Art History Graduate Students

 • Email: tuj62967@temple.edu

 • Jesse Rhianyu Sullivan (she/her) is an art history PhD candidate with an artist’s background.
-Her methodology merges artistic, technological, and scientific approaches, working alongside professional artists and mechanical engineers alike.
-Since graduating from Maryland Institute College of Art she has worked and studied in Florence, Venice, and London, where she got her Master’s degree at the Courtauld Institute of Art.
-At Temple she has received a University Fellowship, the Marcia Hall Research Award, and the...
+Her methodology prioritizes close looking, merging artistic, technological, and scientific approaches, while working alongside professional artists and mechanical engineers alike.
+She has worked and studied in Bologna, Florence, Venice, and London where she got her Master’s degree at the Courtauld Institute of Art.
+At Temple she has received a University Fellowship, the Marcia Hall Research Award, and the Departmental Temple...

 • Read More